History of Duke Nephrology

 Fifty Years of Leadership

-Over the past five decades Duke Nephrology has expanded to include 22 full-time faculty members covering the renal services at both Duke University Hospital and the Durham VA Medical Center.
+Over the past five decades, Duke Nephrology has grown into a nationally recognized division comprising 62 full-time faculty members who provide comprehensive kidney care at both Duke University Hospital and the Durham VA Medical Center.

 The division continues to produce leaders in nephrology at academic centers and practice groups throughout the United States.